My buddy Carl and I slip by my old digs one evening during Labor Day weekend. I lived

 I begin to fuss and fume about the situation.
 Just like that

 damn Tucker to mail me a thirty-day notice rather than drop by.
-Before I’m even out of the stinkin’ trailer, he
+Before I’m even outta the stinkin’ trailer, he

 begins to develop the property.
-Dust and commotion, backhoes and graders, grading and trenching for new plumbing and electrical.
+Dust and commotion, backhoes and graders, surveying and trenching for new plumbing and electrical.

 Besides Tucker’s plan to remove the trailer and replace it with some goofy modular house, a big multistory building abandoned by some bankrupt developer